-Business and Management is a two year IB course designed to give students an understanding of business concepts, theories, principles, practices and skills.
+Business Management is a two year IB course designed to give students an understanding of business concepts, theories, principles, practices and skills.
 A fundamental feature of the course is based on integrating and linking the material in order to give students a holistic overview.
 In addition, students will apply tools and techniques of analysis to enhance the understanding of complex business activities and to think critically.
 They will also develop an understanding of how external forces affect the business environment and think in an integrated way so as to make decisions on the strategies and future directions of an organization.

 - Demonstrate knowledge and understanding of business terminology, concepts, principles and theories.